-The year 2013 has seen a barrage of Internet and social internet marketing so great that every brand - from clothing, to tech stores to jewelry , and even the government - have relied on the power of the Internet and word-of-the-mouth in further developing and honing their brand presence.
+The year 2013 has seen a barrage of Internet and social media marketing so great that every brand - from clothing, to tech stores to jewelry , and even the government - have relied on the power of the Internet and word-of-the-mouth in further developing and honing their brand presence.

-One of the biggest reliability factors from a company promotion is people's adherence to logos and brand names.
+One of the biggest reliability factors from a company marketing is people's adherence to logos and brand names.
 Brand logos are mainly digitally-compressed nowadays through the use of a logo creator, so that logos which were hand-drawn from the past remains truthful as they are for the company's audience.

 Social media marketing will still proliferate and take on other platforms.

-Social media marketing has been the talk of the marketing world in the past few years, and in 2013, it has come full circle.
+Social media marketing has been the talk of the marketing world in the past couple of years, and in 2013, it has come full circle.
 Almost all brands - from fashion to foods to cars, even services - have now a presence in social media.
 This is because social media like Facebook and Twitter is where people get their news nowadays, and in the year 2014, more strategies in further utilizing this media is expected to rise.

 Print advertising will have its way into social media.

 That print ads from glossy magazines you are subscribed from - they're going to widen their horizons and leap into social media.
-In fact, many of the most prolific fashion brands have made their print campaign show up on their timelines, news feeds, and tweets.
+In fact, some of the most prolific fashion brands have made their print campaign show up on their timelines, news feeds, and tweets.

 Mobile computing is the future.